34th Irish Environmental Researchers Colloquium Jointly hosted by ESAI & South East Technological University Waterford, 25th-27th March 2024

 Secretary: Dr Philip Shine is a researcher in the MeSSO research group in Munster Technological University, Cork Institute of Technology, having previously received an honours degree in Sustainable Energy Engineering from CIT.
 His work focuses on predicting energy and water consumption in the Irish dairy industry, but he has wider research interests in future smart grid technologies and decision support tools/models for reducing the environmental impact of agricultural activities.
 He is a STEM Ambassador, and co-developed the Dairy Energy Decision Support Tool.
 (Email)

-Honorary Treasurer: Dr. Thomae Kakouli-Duarte is a founding member and Research Leader of EnviroCORE at ITCarlow.
-Before joining ITC, she received her PhD from the University of Reading and worked at NUIM.
-Thomae has become an international expert in environmental nematology, leading on the landmark publication "Nematodes as Environmental Indicators”.
-She’s coordinated a COST Action submission in the area, and steered several Association of Applied Biologists congresses.
-(Email)
+Honorary Treasurer: Dr. Thomae Kakouli-Duarte Dr. Thomaé Kakouli-Duarte is a lecturer in biosciences and a founding member and Director of Research in enviroCORE at South East Technological University.
+She received her PhD from the University of Reading (UK) and worked at Maynooth University on insect pest biocontrol, prior to joining ITCarlow.
+Thomaé has become an international expert in environmental nematology, leading on the international landmark book publication "Nematodes as Environmental Indicators”.
+She has been involved in nationally and EU funded projects (ReNu2Farm and ReNu2Cycle), mainly in the areas of ecotoxicology and environmental risk assessment.
+She has coordinated a COST Action submission in this area and steered several Association of Applied Biologists (UK) congresses (Email).

 Honorary Editor: Dr. Caroline Wynne is an environmental scientist with a PhD in aquatic ecology.
 She is a Senior Aquatic consultant with the Environmental Protection Agency (EPA), having previously works for as a Senior Ecologist for RPS Group Ltd. She has expertise in Water Framework Directive assessment methods for lakes and rivers.
 Her research interests are applied in nature and have led to international collaborations through a Fulbright Scholar award.
 She tweets about her freshwater science work.
 (Email)